 Bringing Horse Power to Hope Village

 Detroit Horse Power, founded by David Silver, teaches urban youth valuable life lessons through riding and caring for horses.
-In 2018, Detroit Horse Power will bring 150 youth from the city to a partnering horse barn outside Detroit for horseback riding summer camps.
-As we enter our fourth season of bringing Detroit's youth to where the horses are, we are excited to be closer than ever to our goal of repurposing some of the city's vacant land for a new urban riding center that is home to year-round programs for kids and supports a stronger community.
+In 2019, Detroit Horse Power will bring over 100 youth from the city to a partnering horse barn outside Detroit for horseback riding summer camps.
+As we enter our fifth season of bringing Detroit's youth to where the horses are, we are excited to be closer than ever to our goal of repurposing some of the city's vacant land for a new urban riding center that is home to year-round programs for kids and supports a stronger community.

 Why Horses?
 Isn’t that Just For Privileged People?